 Dates, Deadlines, and Logistics

 Those interested in participating should send an abstract (500-1,000 words, not including references) to [email protected] by September 20, 2024.
 Abstracts will be selected by Seth Lazar, Professor of Philosophy at Australian National University and Senior AI Advisor at the Knight Institute, and Katy Glenn Bass, Research Director of the Knight Institute, with the assistance of other Institute staff and scholars.
 We anticipate selecting 12-16 final papers of 6-8,000 words, and will notify those selected to write by the end of September.

-The symposium, which will take place in New York City, will be divided into a private, pre-read, work-in-progress workshop (November 18-19, 2024), and a public symposium (mid-April, 2025).
+The symposium, which will take place in New York City, will be divided into a private, pre-read, work-in-progress workshop (November 18-19, 2024), and a public symposium (April 10-11, 2025).
 Draft papers for the workshop will be due October 25, 2024.
 Revised drafts will be due after the workshop, preferably in time to enable peer review and revisions prior to the public event in April.
 Final papers will be published on the Knight Institute’s website beginning at the time of the public event.
 Authors are free to pursue subsequent publication in a journal or other venue.
 Each paper will receive an honorarium of U.S. $6,000 (divided between co-authors as needed).
 The Knight Institute will cover participants’ hotel and travel expenses for the two events.

 References